 Thanks to their double coat, Eskies absolutely adore cold climates.
 In fact, Wright says, "In snow storms, they can use their feathered tails to cover their faces."
 In warmer climates, their white coat reflects the sun, cooling them off naturally.
 "As long as they have some shade and plenty of water, they do well," Wright says.

 Because of their double coat, you might assume Eskies are hard to keep clean, but they actually require a reasonable amount of grooming.
 You'll only have to bathe them once every few months, otherwise their skin can get dry and irritated.
 If they happen to get dirty, just run a brush through their coat and the dirt should come right off.
-Speaking of brushing, it's important to note that Eskies shed ... a LOT.
-Make sure you're brushing them two to three times a week to remove dead hair and prevent any matting.
-Regular nail trims, ear checks, and teeth brushing are also a good idea.

 It's common for American Eskimo dogs to become calmer and less playful as they get older, so don't stress if they aren't as energetic as they enter their senior years.
-American Eskimo dogs can become overweight, particularly in their senior years, so make sure to closely monitor your dog's food intake and weight throughout their life.
+American Eskimo dogs can become overweight, particularly in their senior years, so make sure to closely monitor your dog's food intake and weight throughout his life.

 When German immigrants came to the United States in the 1800s, they introduced Americans to a small, lively dog breed named the German spitz.
-According to the AKC, spitzes are Nordic dogs with fox-like faces, and although they're known to come in many different colors, Americans preferred the white coat.
+According to the American Kennel Club, spitzes are Nordic dogs with fox-like faces, and although they're known to come in many different colors, Americans preferred the white coat.
 The white-colored German spitz was the variation that would eventually be known as the American Eskimo dog.

 It's clear the American Eskimo dog has a colorful and lively history in the United States, but it wasn't until 1995 that they became an officially registered dog breed with the AKC.